m2osw/eventdispatcher/README.md

 to make it work from our existing code:

 * attempt to avoid the SIGPROF from breaking our code by handling the signal

-* poll for `listen()` calls and signal when detected (see `socket_events`) -- this should be a push instead of a poll, unfortunately, it doesn't look like Linux offers such an event yet (it looks like it is very close, though)
+* poll for `listen()` calls and signal when detected (see `socket_events`)

+    We should be able to implement this as a push instead of a poll, unfortunately, it doesn't look like Linux offers such a NETLINK event yet (it looks like it is very close, though); our existing class works, but uses a timer

 # Extensions